 - Product Manager Etc.

-This section provides the links to some of the world’s top original equipment manufacturers of force and weight measuring instruments and tools.
-Through the resources available in this section you will be able to pick which of the equipment manufacturers produces the right instrument that meets your desired application.
+Below are links to some of the world’s top original equipment manufacturers of force and weight measuring instruments and tools.
+These resources give guidance in selecting the right product for the desired application.

-- Tacuna Systems: We specialize in tools for sensing, data acquisition and controls and deliver exceptional support from answering application engineering questions.
-Our portfolio of products includes amplifiers and Conditioners, calibration weights, load cell accessories, load cell calibration services, load cells, readout and load cell indicators, scales and accessories, strain gauges, summing junctions, weigh module and mount weighing readout pointers.
-Use us as a resource to navigate the details & specifications of these products.
+- Tacuna Systems: We specialize in tools for sensing, data acquisition and controls and strive to deliver exceptional product support.
+Our portfolio of products includes load cells, amplifiers and conditioners, calibration weights, load cell accessories, load cell calibration services, readout and load cell indicators, scales and accessories, strain gauges, summing junctions, weigh module and mount weighing readout pointers.

-- AmCells: This company manufactures and supplies standard load cells that have capacities ranging from fractions of a pound to excess of several hundred thousand pounds.
-Through innovative engineering concepts coupled with proven manufacturing and instrumentation results in custom designed load cells that fit to match the desired customer needs.
-Get more information about the various products offered by AmCells.
+- AmCells: This company manufactures and supplies standard load cells that have capacities ranging from fractions of a pound to in excess of several hundred thousand pounds.
+They also offer custom designed load cells to match customer needs.

-- LW Measurement LLC: This is a force and weight measurement Solutions Company located in Rohnert Park, California.
+- LW Measurement LLC: This is a force and weight measurement solutions company located in Rohnert Park, California.
 The company holds several design patents on their LFS and MediCan Scales; also it holds software patents on their AnyCal software.
-The products offered by this company include various types of scales, tree scales and load cells.
-Navigate this resource for more inquiries about their services.
+Their product line includes a variety of scales and load cells.

 - Anyload: This is a U.S. integrated design and manufacturing company that specializes in the development and production of force measurement solutions for static and dynamic forces.
-Their list of products includes load cells, weigh modules, amplifiers, junction boxes, hardware and accessories, scales and many more.
+Their list of products includes scales, load cells, weigh modules, amplifiers, junction boxes, hardware and accessories.

-- VPG Transducers: This is a Force Sensors Product Groups of the Vishay Precision Group Company.
+- VPG Transducers: This is a Force Sensors Product Group of the Vishay Precision Group Company.
 It includes brand products such as Tedea-Huntleigh, Sensortronics, Revere and Celtron.
-They all provide weighing and force measurement products by using the most advanced strain gauge technology available.
-Its product portfolio includes Strain Gauge Load Cells, Weigh Modules, Electronics, Bonding Services, Custom Solutions and Force Sensors.
+They all provide weighing and force measurement products using advanced strain gauge technology.
+Its product portfolio includes strain gauge load cells, weigh modules, force sensors, electronics, bonding services, and custom solutions.